-In the midst of the pandemic, I began a new journey at Lifesize – a B2B video conferencing company in the midst of a pivot and shift into the SaaS space.
+In the midst of the pandemic, I began a new journey at Lifesize – a B2B video conferencing company making a pivot and shift into the SaaS space.

 At the forefront of the issues I needed to handle was a website migration and re-platforming — Lifesize had been on an antiquated version of Sitecore clouded with technological debt.
 Lifesize also needed a rebrand to energize the company and position it more firmly in the enterprise unified communications space.

 Adding another dimension to the task, along with a lot of questions, was the fact that Lifesize had been recently acquired by Marlin Equity Partners (who now had a majority stake).
 My manager, and our CMO, would often equate our leadership tasks to “driving a car, while changing the tires.”

 The answers I needed to find — from the platform we would build on, to the marketing technology we would use — had to center around flexibility.

 And they would need a lot of good engineering and product development that would span the org’s product, IT, and channel marketing divisions.